Brqje/EngInventory/README.md

 # EngInventory
 EngInventory - 2019 Baroque edit

 One-bag with item type auto-sort.
-I've modded it to use sensible categorization/auto sorting for both leveling and end-game Vanilla.
+I've modded it to use sensible categorization/auto sorting for both leveling and end-game Vanilla 1.12.

 Modifications: